jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 _Average North American theater gross for each Oscar Best Picture winner.
 As the movies were dying, the industry fought back with excuses and lawsuits, instead of innovation and evolution.
 People didn't even bother watching Oscar movies on Netflix either.
 All numbers from boxofficemojo.com._

 The movie industry rejected the lesson.
 Ever notice how online movies don't include opening credits, red-carpet interviews, and political charged speeches.
-That's the people erasing dark majic, and enjoying the simple majic of a new, and better tool, telling the story they want so badly.
+When the controlled movies, the first thing they did was erase useless dark majic, so they can enjoy the simple majic of a new story.

+<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/PleasantRegularGibbon' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

+_Modern movies versus premium television.
+Here's is Game of Thrones reactions.
+People love good stories because they make us shake in our seats.
+Not because the seats shake.
+But movie theatres get what Hollywood gives them, so they do what they can._

 When DVD dark majic lost out to the majic of streaming, the industry fired up the Death Star.
 The same public who bought billions of dollars on DVDs and merchanise.
 That was paying 800 million a year in DVD late fees.
 That created fan clubs and flocked to comic-cons, was declared evil.
 The movie industry put FBI warnings on their products, lobbyied government for harsh punishments, and demanded the public feel ashamed for not buying DVDs anymore.
 Customers were sued, threats of lawsuits were mailed out.
 The industry refused to evolve, and so called their own customers disloyal thieves.

 And here was born Darth Blockbuster.
 He was actively and knowingly trying to force humanity to keep using his old tools in our cyborgology.
-Rather than gluing us in our seats with good stories, Hollywood he was gluing DVDs is our hands with the Death Star, and preventing society upgrading to the Internet Age.
+Rather than gluing us in our seats with good stories, Hollywood he was gluing DVDs is our hands with electric seat motors and the Death Star, and preventing society upgrading to the Internet Age.
 But before we find if the villian could save the DVD (I know you know the answer, but indulge me), let's take a short break.

 ![Frontline movies full](/img\sketches\frontline-movies-full.jpg)

 _Today, most movies stink, most theatres are dead, most people don't even stream or "steal" movies anymore.
-They're watching good stories on Netflix.
+They're watching good stories on HBO Go, and Netflix.
 That's you Stargazer, looking at the frontline after removing the dark majic mask that had you watching pompeous banquets giving out awards to movies you've likely not even seen._

 # Intermission